thepirat000/CachingFramework.Redis/README.md

 Tagging mechanism
 =====

-Cluster compatible tagging mechanism where tags are used to group keys and hash fields, so they can be retrieved or invalidated at the same time.
+Cluster compatible tagging mechanism where tags are used to group keys, hash fields, set members, sorted set members and geospatial members, so they can be retrieved or invalidated at the same time.
-A tag can be related to any number of keys and/or hash fields.
+A tag can be related to any number of keys, hash fields, or set members.

 ![Image of Tagging Mechanism](http://i.imgur.com/MXRgdhF.png)